 - Preheat the oven to 200C (180C fan/400F).
 In a large bowl, add both the sugars, the butter and the vanilla.
 Beat until pale and fluffy.

-- Beat in the eggs and vanilla.
+- Beat in the eggs.
 It may split a little, but don't worry, it'll come back together at the next step.

 - Sieve in the flour, mixed spice and cinnamon and mix through.